MBA/JD, Stanford University

 Vivek Viswanathan is the child of immigrants from India

-Fellowship awarded to support work towards a JD/MBA at Stanford University
+Fellowship awarded to support work towards an MBA/JD in Business and Law at Stanford University

 Vivek is a Democratic candidate for California State Treasurer.